IrenePasquinelli/Representations/README.md

 and then [open Jupyter notebook](https://doc.sagemath.org/html/en/installation/launching.html).
 The [sage documentation](https://doc.sagemath.org/html/en/index.html) contains all the instruction to run the code.

+There is a Maple file which can be executed.

 ## Organisation of the files

 The Deligne-Mostow lattices are parametrised using 2 parameters (p,k) as explained in Section 4 of the paper.
 Each file contains the calculations for one of the lattices.
 The name of the file for the lattice (p,k) is RepresentationsDM(p,k).

+The file named DMregularelliptics2.mw completes the calssification of all representations of Deligne-Mostow lattices of type 1 with 3-fold symmetry.
+It describes representations with regular elliptic generators.

 ## Acknowledgments